ucdavis/hpccf-docs/docs/admin/backups/pbs.md

 Generate an API token and put the 'value' part in that file.
 ```

-Paste the token into the indicated file:
+Paste the contents of the token's (generated on phoenix) `value` (without the quotes) into the indicated file:

 ```console
 root@hive: ~ # vim /quobyte/pbs/group/{PIgrp}/backup.token